Ysb321/mini-projects/README.md

 ## Features
 - Responsive design for optimal viewing across various devices.
-- Projects section with detailed project descriptions and links.
+- Colllection of various javaScript projects and mini games.
-- Skills section highlighting technical skills and competencies.
+- Two themes such as Dark & Light theme.
-- Contact form for inquiries and feedback.
+- small projecys but important.

 ## Technologies Used
 - **HTML**: Markup language used for structuring the content.